rebl0x3r/urltester/README.md

 # General Information

   This is an simple urltester which is checking the header of every request to the given website and saves it in file.
+  You only need URLs, then paste it with ```nano urls.txt``` into the urls.txt file, and then start it.

   ✅ Live : Website Works 100%

-  ⚠️ Bad Connection : Website Works 50% (Need To Check By Yourself) 🛂 DDoS Guard : Website Works But Cloudflare Or Any Other Anti-DDoS Service Is Forcing Us To Wait ❌ Dead : Website Is Not Reachable - Sometimes it's an error because any other DDoS Guards are on the website.
+  ⚠️ Bad Connection : Website Works 50% (Need To Check By Yourself)

+  🛂 DDoS Guard : Website Works But Cloudflare Or Any Other Anti-DDoS Service Is Forcing Us To Wait

+  ❌ Dead : Website Is Not Reachable - Sometimes it's an error because any other DDoS Guards are on the website.

 # Features